thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

     ActionController::InvalidAuthenticityToken

 Rails lets us choose between forgery protection strategies.
-The default in Rails 4 is `:exception`, which we are seeing in action above.
-Rails recommends the `:null_session` strategy for APIs, which empties the session rather than raising an exception.
-Since we want this strategy for all API endpoints but not necessarily all endpoints, we will create an `ApiController` that all of our API controllers will inherit from and set the forgery protection strategy there:
+The default in Rails 4 is ":exception," which we are seeing in action above.
+Rails recommends the ":null_session" strategy for APIs, which empties the session rather than raising an exception.
+Since we want this strategy for all API endpoints but not necessarily all endpoints, we will create an "ApiController" that all our API controllers will inherit from and set the forgery protection strategy there:

     # app/controllers/api_controller.rb